The issue of Branched Hamiltonian in F(T) Teleparallel Gravity: Introduction

 \section{Introduction}

 In the recent years, in analogy to the $F(R)$ theory of gravity, yet another extended theory of gravity, dubbed as `Teleparallel gravity' has drawn lot of attention.
 It is a generalized version of the so-called `Teleparallel gravity' originally proposed by Einstein \cite{E}.
-Einstein's attempt was to unify gravity and electromagnetism going beyond the Riemannian metric.
+Einstein's attempt was to unify gravity and electromagnetism, going beyond the Riemannian metric.
 He characterized the concept of `direction’, `equality of directions’ or the so-called `parallelism’ for finite distances introducing a vierbein field along with the concept of absolute parallelism or Teleparallelism.
 In Teleparallel gravity, the curvature-less Weitzenb\"ock connection \cite{W} is considered, rather than the torsion-less Levi-Civita connection, which is used in General Relativity.
 Although, $F(T)$ Teleparallel theory of gravity was revived to drive inflation \cite{1}, later, it was proposed to drive the current accelerated expansion of our universe without considering dark energy \cite{2a,2b,2c,2d}.
 A comprehensive review of $F(T)$ teleparallel theory of gravity is available in the literature \cite{3}. \\

-To consider Teleparallelism, the orthonormal tetrad components $e_{C} (x^{\alpha})$ \cite{4,5}, where an index $C$ runs over $0, 1, 2, 3$ are employed to the tangent space at each point $x^{\alpha}$ of the manifold.
+To consider Teleparallelism, the orthonormal tetrad components $e_{C} (x^{\alpha})$ \cite{4,5}, where the index $C$ runs over $0, 1, 2, 3$, are employed to the tangent space at each point $x^{\alpha}$ of the manifold.
 Their relation to the metric $g_{\alpha\beta}$ is given by

 \be g_{\alpha\beta}=\eta_{CD}e^{C}_{\alpha} e^{D}_{\beta},\ee

 where $\alpha$ and $\beta$ are coordinate indices on the manifold and also run over $0, 1, 2, 3$, and $e^{C}_{\alpha}$ forms the tangent vector on the tangent space over which the metric $\eta_{CD}$ is defined.
 The non-null torsion $T^{\rho}_{\alpha\beta}$ and contorsion $K^{\alpha\beta}_{\rho}$ of Weitzenbock connection in Teleparallelism \cite{W} are defined by